Sport in Cyprus: Football

 Football is the most popular sport in Cyprus.
 Football was introduced to Cyprus early in the 20th century by the British.
 As football became established, the clubs were united in agreeing that an official body was needed to regulate the sport.
 In September 1934, the Cyprus Football Association (CFA) was formed and matches were soon being played on an official basis.
 The association became a FIFA member in 1948 and an UEFA member in 1962.
 The Cypriot national team has not yet qualified for any major events, while major Cypriot clubs compete at European competitions with limited success.
 APOEL FC made history in 2012 by being the first Cypriot team to reach the quarter-finals of Champions League.
-The Cypriot First Division is semi-professional with a few professional clubs.
+As of right now, there are 3 professional divisions in the Cypriot football system and more than a hundred clubs across all 6 tiers.
+The Cypriot First Division is the top tier in the system.

 Basketball

 Basketball is also quite popular in Cyprus.
 The Cypriot league is semi-professional, but Cypriot teams have had good European campaigns.
-Recently, EKA AEL has finished 3rd in the FIBA EuroCup.
+In 2008-07 season, EKA AEL has finished 3rd in the FIBA EuroCup.

-Cyprus will make their debut at the EuroBasket in 2025 as one of the four co-hosts.
+Cyprus made their debut at the EuroBasket in 2025 as one of the four co-hosts in the group with Italy, Spain, Greece, Bosnia & Herzegovina and Georgia.
+They have lost all 5 matches, but history has been made.